-I was discussing a question (with one of my colleagues) posed by one of my readers about being forced into resignation from a job that she loved to avoid a wrongful termination due to trumped-up accusations.
+I discussed a question (with one of my colleagues) posed by one of my readers about being forced into resignation from a job that she loved to avoid a wrongful termination due to trumped-up accusations.
 After a long discussion on the subject, she agreed to address this issue in a post.
 Below you will find one experienced nurse’s explanation of what she feels is wrong with the Nursing Profession and why building camaraderie is important.

-We as nurses have failed to realize our own value.
-I am not sure if it is because we are a predominantly a female profession, if it’s because as females we are new to the professional workforce, if it is because nurses often care about others more than their career, or if it is because of the tendency for women to be passive aggressive in nature and that we throw each other under the proverbial “bus”.
+We, as nurses, have failed to realize our own value.
+I am not sure if it is because we are a predominantly a female profession if it’s because, as females, we are new to the professional workforce, if it is because nurses often care about others more than their career, or if it is because of the tendency for women to be passive-aggressive in nature and that we throw each other under the proverbial “bus.”

 When those in the nursing profession realize as a whole that we ARE a profession and deserve to be treated as such… strike that….
 DEMAND that we be treated as such; our work environment will dramatically change.
 But it takes all nurses or at least the majority to behave like a profession and not behave like high school cheerleaders.
-It is a tough pill to swallow but we will get what we expect and we are judged by management according to our actions.
+It is a tough pill to swallow, but we will get what we expect, and we are judged by management according to our actions.
 It is hard as a nurse to stand up to management.
 Yes, we will have to lose our jobs on principle.
 We have to encourage other nurses to do the same and shatter that glass ceiling that continually holds nurses back.